mbiselx/PyQtTest/README.md

 1. [Resource Manager](src/PyQtTest/resources/images/__init__.py) : access module resources easily
 2. [Image Segmenting](src/PyQtTest/widgets/hit_marker/image_segmentor.py) : break and image down into segments and colorize an image by segment
 3. [Reloadable Widgets](src/PyQtTest/widgets/utils/reloadable_widget.py) : reload a widget from source at runtime - useful for *very* rapid prototyping
+4. [Navball Widget](src/PyQtTest/widgets/hud/navball_pyqtgraph.py) : a 3D ball drawn on a transparent background - could be used to represent the attitude of a vehicle (like in [Kerball Space Programm](https://wiki.kerbalspaceprogram.com/wiki/Navball))